Adroiti/docs-for-code-review-tools/RuboCop/Performance-Casecmp.md

-Pattern: Performance/Casecmp
+Pattern: Unused `casecmp`

 Issue: -

 ## Description

 This cop identifies places where a case-insensitive string comparison can better be implemented using `casecmp`.

 ### Example